ChmtTnky/ConnectModInstaller/README.md

  - The data section is written to the executable in the order specified in the .hex file.
  - Conflicting edits will be noted by the installer, but it will not prevent the edits from being applied.
  - Your mod file can be named anything as long as it has the .hex extension.
- - The installer will check for all .hex files in the Hex folder, even in subdirectories.
+ - The installer will check for all .hex files in your Hex folder, even in subdirectories.

 ## Future Plans
  - A simple cross-platform GUI